Weather Risk: Purdue University Skip to main content

 Weather Risk summer cohort students

-In our first two years, we have had 13 students hired across 8 employers spanning energy, ag, water, and weather/climate consulting.
+In our first three years, we had 15+ students hired across 8 employers spanning energy, ag, water, and weather/climate consulting.
 Students came with backgrounds across atmospheric and environmental sciences at the sophomore, junior, senior, and masters levels.

 Some feedback from students on their experiences: